Dean Collins (actor)

-Personal life
+Early life

-Collins was born in Los Angeles, California.
-He has a younger sister, and two older brothers, Blake Collins, a professional singer-songwriter, and Nick Collins, who works at a full scale talent agency in Beverly Hills.
+Collins has a younger sister, and two older brothers, Blake Collins, a professional singer-songwriter, and Nick Collins, who works at a talent agency in Beverly Hills.
 Collins is Jewish.

-Collins became good friends with fellow actor Logan Lerman, while playing his character's best friend in Jack & Bobby, and they remained close after the series' cancellation.
+Collins became friends with fellow actor Logan Lerman, while playing his character's best friend in Jack & Bobby, and they remained close after the series' cancellation.
 They worked together again on Hoot, where Collins had a supporting role.
 In their spare time, the two collaborated on creating short comedic films, which they uploaded to YouTube under their joint account name of "monkeynuts1069".

-Collins and Lerman also formed a band called Indigo, along with musician Daniel Pashman.
+Collins and Lerman formed a band called Indigo, along with musician Daniel Pashman.
 Collins sang lead vocals, Lerman played keyboard and guitar, and Pashman played drums.